Last Updated on January 18, 2026 by Denise Leo

 Third Puppy booster shot at 16 to 28 weeks.

-After this this vaccination puppy can now go outside, visit dog parks and other high risk venues.
+After this vaccination, the puppy can now go outside, visit dog parks, and other high-risk venues.

 First Adult Vaccination